-Chairperson of the Risk Committee
+Chairperson of the Risk Management Committee

-The Chairperson of the Risk Committee works in close collaboration with and provides support and advice to the Chairperson of the Board.
-He/she has the following responsibilities, amongst others:- future risk appetite;
+The Chairperson of the Risk Management Committee works in close collaboration with and provides support and advice to the Chairperson of the Board.
+He/she has the following responsibilities, amongst others: -

-- (i) To provide risk expertise to the Committee; - (ii) To advise the Company on the overall current and

-- (iii) To oversee Senior Management's implementation of Risk Appetite Framework; and - (iv) To report on the state of risk culture of the Company and the deliberations of the Risk Management Committee to the Board.
+- (i) To provide Risk expertise to the Committee; - (ii) To advise the Company on the overall current and future Risk Appetite; - (iii) To oversee Senior Management's implementation of Risk Appetite Framework; and - (iv) To report on the state of Risk Culture of the Company and the deliberations of the Risk Management Committee to the Board.